threefoldtech/zos/docs/provision/it_contract.md

   - user create the reservation, initial status is `created`
   - user sends the reservation to the explorer, status goes from `create` to `sign`
   - user sign the reservation, status goes from `sign` to `pay`
   - as a result of registering the reservation on the explorer, the user got a list of transaction to do in other to pay the farmer involved in to the reservation.
-Once the user has actually executed the transactions, the explorer checks the token have actually arrived, the status goes from `pay` to `deploy`
+Once the user has actually executed the transactions, the explorer checks the token have actually arrived, the status goes from `pay` to `deploy`.
+Check the [payment documentation](reservation_payment.md) for more detail information on how to pay for a reservation.
   - when a reservation is has a state `deploy`, the node can now pick it up and provision the workloads.

   From here there are 2 possibility: